Direct High-Resolution Imaging of Earth-Like Exoplanets: Summary of Current Capabilities

-All major subsystems required for an SGL mission are already at TRL 7--9: meter‐class telescope optics, low‐noise focal‐plane arrays (QE~$\gtrsim0.9$, read noise~$\lesssim1\,$e$^-$), fine pointing ($\lesssim0.1\,\mu$rad) using reaction wheels and microthrusters, radioisotope power systems, and Ka‐band or laser downlinks \cite{Helvajian2023,TothTuryshev2023}.
-A representative architecture envisions one or more 1\,m‐class telescopes (assembled from small, solar‐sail‐propelled elements) outfitted with internal Lyot coronagraphs (suppression~$\lesssim10^{-7}$) and EMCCD/sCMOS detectors.
-After a $\sim25$\,yr solar‐sail/Jupiter‐assist trajectory to $\sim650$\,AU, each telescope blocks sunlight, then scans the $\sim1.3\,$km‐diameter image cylinder around the focal line to sample the Einstein ring.
-Onboard optical navigation (via a compact solar‐corona tracker) maintains lateral position to $\lesssim1\,$m, while reaction‐wheel/microthruster control holds pointing to $\lesssim10^{-7}$\,rad.
+Many subsystems are flight‑proven and are already at TRL 7--9: meter-class telescope optics, low-noise focal-plane arrays (QE~$\gtrsim0.9$, read noise~$\lesssim1\,$e$^-$), fine pointing ($\lesssim0.1\,\mu$rad) using reaction wheels and microthrusters, radioisotope power systems, and Ka-band or laser downlinks \cite{Helvajian2023,TothTuryshev2023}.
+Others remain below TRL‑6---deep‑space optical/Ka links at $>100$ AU, coronagraphic suppression in the solar environment, meter‑precision ring scanning at $\geq550$ AU---and need focused maturation; credible paths exist to advance them prior to flight.
+A representative architecture envisions one or more 1\,m-class telescopes (assembled from small, solar-sail-propelled elements) outfitted with internal Lyot coronagraphs (suppression~$\lesssim10^{-7}$) and EMCCD/sCMOS detectors.
+After a $\sim25$\,yr solar-sail/Jupiter-assist trajectory to $\sim650$\,AU, each telescope blocks sunlight, then scans the $\sim1.3\,$km-diameter image cylinder around the focal line to sample the Einstein ring.
+Onboard optical navigation (via a compact solar-corona tracker) maintains lateral position to $\lesssim1\,$m, while reaction-wheel/microthruster control holds pointing to $\lesssim10^{-7}$\,rad.

-Modern low‐noise detectors then achieve SNR~$\gtrsim10$ per Einstein‐ring ``pixel'' in $10^2$--$10^3\,$s, and standard deconvolution can assemble a full $10\times10$ surface map in a few weeks \cite{Turyshev-Toth:2020-extend,Turyshev-Toth:2022_MNRAS,Turyshev-Toth:2022_PRD,TothTuryshev2023}.
-Power (200\,W from a single RPS), thermal control (MLI plus small heaters), and communications (Ka‐band~$\sim100\,$bit/s or optical~1--10\,kbit/s) all leverage heritage hardware from New Horizons and similar deep‐space missions \cite{Helvajian2023}.
+Modern low-noise detectors then achieve SNR~$\gtrsim10$ per Einstein-ring ``pixel'' in $10^2$--$10^3\,$s, and standard deconvolution can assemble a full $10\times10$ surface map in a few weeks \cite{Turyshev-Toth:2020-extend,Turyshev-Toth:2022_MNRAS,Turyshev-Toth:2022_PRD,TothTuryshev2023}.
+Power (200\,W from a single RPS), thermal control (MLI plus small heaters), and communications (Ka-band~$\sim100\,$bit/s or optical~1--10\,kbit/s) all leverage heritage hardware from New Horizons and similar deep-space missions \cite{Helvajian2023}.

-While existing/near-future facilities will revolutionize exoplanet spectroscopy and disk-/spot-level studies, the true multi-pixel imaging remains orders of magnitude more demanding—hence the advanced SGL concept presented here.
+While existing/near-future facilities will revolutionize exoplanet spectroscopy and disk-/spot-level studies, the true multi-pixel imaging remains orders of magnitude more demanding---hence the advanced SGL concept presented here.
+As we discussed above, several key subsystems relevant to an SGL mission are at TRL~5–7 today (deep-space optical communications, formation metrology/control, and coronagraphic suppression in the solar environment), with credible maturation paths to TRL~6–8 in the early 2030s.
+This is sufficient to scope a risk-reduction program, but it does not yet constitute end-to-end TRL~9 specifically for SGL imaging.
+This maturity, combined with the uniquely favorable diffraction physics of the SGL, underpins the feasibility of megapixel-class exo-Earth imaging at interstellar distances.